 By the time the thyroid was given its name in 1656, much scientific progress already happened concerning the gland.
 Leonardo Da Vinci anatomically illustrated the thyroid, the process of a thyroidectomy determined, a needle biopsy taken, and the term "cretin" established.

 Cretinism is the archaic medical term for untreated hypothyroidism.
 It eventually morphed to describe individuals with physical deformities and mental challenges.
 In the beginning, cretinism was associated most commonly with goiters typically due to an iodine deficiency.
 Eventually, complications of cretinism included constipation (1669) and bulging eyes (1802).

 Iodine treatment first occurred in Switzerland, a region where goiters were quite common, by Jean-François Coindet.
 Through his study of the use of sea-sponges on the size reduction of goiters and the presence of iodine in the sponges, he decided to try administering small amounts of pure iodine instead of natural products.
-His treatment had a decent outcome with the goiter either disappearing or getting smaller in most of his patients.
+His treatment had a decent outcome, with the goiter either disappearing or getting smaller in most of his patients.

-In 1835 Robert Graves first described the symptoms commonly associated with hyperthyroidism, including a goiter, palpitations, and bulging of the eyes.
-The term “Graves Disease” would not enter medical journals until 1862.
-By this point, total thyroidectomies had been being performed on animals for the past five years.
+In 1835, Robert Graves first described the symptoms commonly associated with hyperthyroidism - including a goiter, palpitations, and bulging of the eyes.
+The term Graves' Disease does not enter medical journals until 1862.
+By this point, total thyroidectomies have been performed on animals for the past five years.